sdcondon/SCFirstOrderLogic/docs/user-guide/language-integration.md

   * Provide a way of integrating the rest of your business logic (in particular, known constants) with the knowledge base.
   For example, a knowledge base could derive known constants and their functions/predicates by enumerating an actual implementation of IEnumerable&lt;TElement&gt;.
   Of course, the fact that we often only know particular things about constants doesn't mesh particularly well with having a real object graph.
-  However, given that any implementation is likely to be an adapter anyway (as, for example, LinqToKB doesn't engage with the .NET type system much - more on this below), there could be a convention based thing where exceptions thrown by the implementation are classed as unknowns by the knowledge base.
+  However, given that any implementation is likely to be an adapter anyway (as, for example, SCFirstOrderLogic doesn't engage with the .NET type system - more on this below), there could be a convention based thing where exceptions thrown by the implementation are classed as unknowns by the knowledge base.
   This may (probably will..) turn out to be more complex than is useful, but you never know (and the real goal here is teaching myself FoL anyway, so I'm not too fussed if it doesn't pan out).
   * Provide a way of validating a domain implementation with the knowledge base.